NOAA-GFDL/NDSL/README.md

 ### Code/contribution guidelines

-1. Code quality is enforced by `pre-commit` (which is part of the "develop" extra).
+1. Code quality is enforced by `pre-commit` (which is part of the "dev" extra).
 Run `pre-commit install`  to install the pre-commit hooks locally or make sure to run `pre-commit run -a`  before submitting a pull request.
 2. While we don't strictly enforce type hints, we add them on new code.
 3. Pull requests have to merged as "squash merge" to keep the `git` history clean.